selfwithin/docs/documentation.md

 # Introduction to Peercoin

 Hello, and welcome to the Peercoin Documentation website.
-We hope to help you understand more about this coin, its philosophy and technologies that runs behind it.
+We hope to help you understand more about Peercoin, its philosophy, and the technology that defines it.
 Before getting too technical, we invite you to dive a little bit into the history of Peercoin, learning why it was created, and the purposes behind it.

-The key innovation of Peercoin is the invention of Proof-of-Stake, a blockchain consensus algorithm that provides efficient, sustainable security and user governance, allowing for a trustless cryptocurrency network with adaptive inflation and a core focus on securely storing all types of value.
+The key innovation of Peercoin is the invention of Proof-of-Stake, a blockchain consensus protocol that provides efficient, sustainable security and user governance, allowing for a decentralized cryptocurrency network with a sane economic model and a core focus on security and sustainability.

 ## Peercoin Genesis: 2012

-Since the creation of Bitcoin (Nakamoto 2008), Proof-of-Work has been the predominant design of peer-to-peer cryptocurrency.
-The concept of Proof-of-Work has been the backbone of mining and security model of Nakamoto’s design.
-In 2012, Sunny King and Scott Nadal proposed an alternative form of consensus that was both more secure, but also energy efficient.
-Proof-of-Work, however is subject to centralized mining, large amounts of power consumption, and majority attacks.
-Centralized mining comes about due to the increased profits and production from large scale mining operations.
-Proof-of-Stake sought to provide sustainability and improved security through energy efficient staking and time-based confirmations (coin age).
-Instead of electricity and computing power, time could be used as a verification method that would prevent many of the issues plaguing Proof-of-Work consensus.
-Proof-of-Stake guards the blockchain, keeping users safe, while dynamic Proof-of-Work mining provides economic competition and maintains a balance in distribution.
-Dynamic mining and staking allow for around 1% inflation a year, making it extremely practical for long term use.
+Since the creation of Bitcoin (Nakamoto 2008), Proof-of-Work has been the dominant design for security and distribution of peer-to-peer cryptocurrencies.
+In 2012, Sunny King and Scott Nadal proposed an alternative form of consensus that remedied the energy inefficiencies of Bitcoin as well as improving the long-term decentralization of the system.
+Proof-of-Work mining trends toward centralization due to the increased profits and production from large scale mining operations.
+Proof-of-Stake, on the other hand, provides sustainable decentralization by allowing for a consensus protocol that can be run from a home computer without specialized hardware or massive energy use.
+Instead of electricity and computing power, time and value invested in the system (coin age) is consumed to verify transactions, resolving many of the issues plaguing Proof-of-Work consensus.
+To bootstrap the coin distribution, the intrinsic competition of Proof-of-Work is used alongside the security model of Proof-of-Stake to provide a fair and balanced system with no premine or initial coin offering.
+Proof-of-Stake safeguards the blockchain while a dynamic Proof-of-Work reward continues Peercoin's fair distribution model, resulting in an estimated 1-3% inflation each year for a practical long-term sustainable economic model.

-Since its first block in 2012, Peercoin has remained one of the most energy effective, secure, and size effective blockchains in existence.
-Many projects have been created using Proof-of-Stake or derivatives, and all can be traced back to Peercoin's original model.
-Off-chain transactions are extremely compatible with Proof-of-Stake, meaning future developments and scaling will be easy to develop and deploy with Peercoin.
+Since its first block in 2012, Peercoin has remained one of the most energy efficient, secure, and size effective blockchains in existence.
+Many projects have picked up the torch of using Proof-of-Stake or its derivatives, and all can be traced back to Peercoin's original model.
+The efficient security of Peercoin naturally acts as a backbone layer, simplifying the deployment of future scaling solutions.

 ## Peercoin University